Gemma Reeves: Reception

 A reporter from the Sunday Mail liked Gem's introduction, calling it "a classic move".
 They added that she was "an attractive stranger".
 Another reporter for the publication commented that she "may not be the most reliable teacher".
 A TV Week columnist branded Gem a "hottie" and a "blonde bombshell".
 Dianne Butler, writing for news.com.au, commented that Gem "has dangerously unstable eyes."
 Butler also quipped "Gem is the greatest strategist since Kevin Rudd" and said she could not wait to see how things ended between her and Georgia.
 Melinda Houston from The Sun-Herald praised both the character and actress, saying "There's something enduringly creepy about the Single White Female and the addition of Gem to Ramsay Street makes a nice variation on the assorted femme fatales and bad boys that are Neighbours usual fodder.
 And Kathryn Beck (Home and Away, East of Everything) is doing an excellent job."
 John Burfitt from TV Week hoped Gem would be sticking around "so there's a bad girl in town."

 Gem was also included in TV Week's "screen meanies" feature, where a columnist wrote "Move over, Paul Robinson, Erinsborough has a new baddie!"
 The columnist said Gem's most villainous act was leaving Georgia for dead.
 Rebecca Lake from the same publication called her a "fun whacko".
 The Age's Larissa Dubecki said "Another year, another psycho alert in the Anglo-Saxon enclave of Erinsborough", while also branding Gem "increasingly unstable".
 A writer for TV Soap observed that the addition of "superbitch" Gem was another new direction for Neighbours and that she was the first bad girl "viewers love to hate" since Izzy Hoyland (Natalie Bassingthwaighte).
 The Daily Star's Peter Dyke and Katie Begley called Gem "an evil schemer".
+While reviewing the 2014 season opener for the Herald Sun, critic Cameron Adams named the episode as one of his picks of the day.
+He observed that the life or death drama from Gemma's "less than voluntary" trip with Georgia was "not quite as high-budget as the Summer Bay bomb", but he was left wondering whether Georgia would be okay having been "gassed and Gemma'd", before asking "where's ol' crazy guts Gemma racked off to?"
+Adams later noted "Oh, and in between a love triangle elsewhere, Gemma turns the crazy up to 11 again."